Blog-Reference and Blog-Reference

 This is the wrong turn.
 Until this point, the argument has been well-conducted, i.e., “... a critical discussion is well-conducted if it is entirely devoted to one aim: to find a flaw in the claim that a certain theory presents a solution to a certain problem.”
 (Popper, 1994, p.
 160)

-As a result, we are entitled to assert that orthodox economists have made a fatal methodological mistake and that standard economics has to go out of the window.
+As a result, we are entitled to assert that orthodox economists have made a fatal methodological mistake and that standard economics has to be buried at the Flat-Earth-Cemetery.
 However, any speculation about motives is pointless and misleading.
 With the allegation of cheating the discussion goes over the cliff.

-To recall, heterodox economists have produced much debunking but until now no alternative to standard economics that satisfies the criteria of material and formal consistency.* Should they be called cheaters, too?
+To recall, heterodox economists have produced much debunking but until now no alternative to standard economics that satisfies the criteria of material and formal consistency.#1 Should they be called cheaters, too?